-Policies and other products are sold through a vast network of targeted marketing and sales forces, financial advisors, consultants, agency distribution groups, independent agents, affiliated broker-dealers, and direct marketing (including direct response television, web-based lead generation, telemarketing, as well as through third parties and e-commerce).
+Policies and other products are sold to some 100 million customers through a vast network of targeted marketing and sales forces, financial advisors, consultants, agency distribution groups, captive agents, independent agents, affiliated broker-dealers, and direct marketing (including direct response television, web-based lead generation, telemarketing, as well as through third parties and e-commerce).
 In addition, MetLife sells some products through affinity groups and through employers.

 The move to divest part of its core operations comes in the wake of the financial crisis and subsequent changes in the regulatory landscape.
 US regulators had designated MetLife one of four non-bank systemically important financial institutions (meaning it would pose a risk to the economy if it should collapse), but MetLife fought the designation, winning its case in a federal court in 2016.
 Regardless, the pending separation of its US life insurance business should calm any unrest over the group's size.
 The newly created company will also benefit from having a lower capital and compliance burden.

 This is not the first major shuffling of MetLife's operations in recent years.
 It is exiting the bulk of its banking operations to avoid the increased scrutiny of banks under Dodd-Frank financial regulations.
 The company is working to surrender its status as a bank holding company.
-In 2013, the company sold its MetLife Bank depository operations to General Electric's finance division.
-Previously, MetLife Bank also offered residential mortgages, but in 2012 stopped writing both new mortgages and reverse mortgages.
-MetLife retained the residential home loan portion of the business.
+It has already sold its MetLife Bank depository operations and has stopped writing new residential mortgages and reverse mortgages.

 Going forward, MetLife plans to focus on pension and retirement products, insurance sold to employers, and non-US life insurance.
 The company has pinned much of its growth efforts on emerging markets by increasing its already strong presence in the Asia/Pacific region and in Latin America through acquisitions and new product introductions.
 To support this growth, the company has organized its operations along geographic lines: The Americas; Europe, the Middle East and Africa (EMEA); and Asia.

-To focus on core international businesses Metlife has been selling off select foreign assets.
+international businesses Metlife has been selling off select foreign assets.
 In 2014 it sold its UK annuity business to Goldman Sachs Group company Rothesay Life Ltd. for $5 billion.
-The assurance covers benefits for more than 20,000 individuals in the UK and Ireland.

 MetLife is focused on growing its annuity business through a range of products.
 One example is its new guaranteed minimum withdrawal benefit VA, FlexChoice.